Lucia-Adams/Adaptive-Evolution-Control-For-Radial-Basis-Function-Surrogates/README.md

 ## Requirements

-This project build upon the Pymoo library, which is required to run the project.
-(Pymoo Link)[https://pymoo.org]
+This project build upon the Pymoo library, which is required to run the project [Pymoo Link](https://pymoo.org).

-The tests used for evaluation are the ones discussed in [1], which can be found on the GitHub page linked here: (Test problem link)[https://github.com/ryojitanabe/reproblems].
+The tests used for evaluation are the ones discussed in [1], which can be found on the GitHub page linked here: [Test problem link](https://github.com/ryojitanabe/reproblems).
 The following files from the test problem repo are required for metric_experiments.py and problem_wrapper.py:

  - ``approximated_Pareto_fronts``